sshadr/sshadr.github.io/content/publication/neural_field_conv/index.md

     align: justify
 abstract:
   - name: Abstract
     content: Neural fields are evolving towards a general-purpose continuous represen- tation for visual computing.
 Yet, despite their numerous appealing proper- ties, they are hardly amenable to signal processing.
 As a remedy, we present a method to perform general continuous convolutions with general continuous signals such as neural fields.
-Observing that piecewise polynomial kernels reduce to a sparse set of Dirac deltas after repeated differentiation, we leverage convolution identities and train a repeated integral field to effi- ciently execute large-scale convolutions.
+Observing that piecewise polynomial kernels reduce to a sparse set of Dirac deltas after repeated differentiation, we leverage convolution identities and train a repeated integral field to efficiently execute large-scale convolutions.
 We demonstrate our approach on a variety of data modalities and spatially-varying kernels.

 # video: "" #"video.mp4"